 The most misunderstood official route is the data-sharing incentive tier.
 OpenAI's current help article on sharing API inputs and outputs with OpenAI says some organizations may be eligible for free daily usage on traffic shared with OpenAI.
 Current help snapshots also spell out the quota shape: one model group gets up to 1M daily tokens, or 250k for tiers 1-2, while a smaller-model group gets up to 10M daily tokens, or 2.5M for tiers 1-2.
 That can be meaningful.
 But it is not a default signup gift.
 It is organization-specific, opt-in, and tied to data-sharing eligibility.
 If you do not see the offer in your data-sharing settings, you do not have it.

 The practical takeaway from this section is simple.
-If your workload is moderation, speech output, search preview experimentation, eligible shared-traffic evaluation, or formal research, you may have a real official zero-cost path.
-If your workload is "I want a normal application backend calling mainstream text or multimodal models," you should assume you are moving into paid territory unless a specific current model page proves otherwise.
+If your workload is moderation, speech transcription under a tiny Free row, or eligible shared-traffic evaluation, you may have a real official zero-cost path.
+If your workload is "I want a normal application backend calling mainstream text or multimodal models," you should assume you are moving into paid territory unless the exact current model page proves otherwise.

 What does not count as an OpenAI API free trial

 The first thing that does not count is a ChatGPT subscription.
-OpenAI's billing-settings article says the ChatGPT platform and the API platform are separate, and help search results for How can I move my ChatGPT subscription to the API? repeat the same point: API usage is billed and managed separately, and moving to API pay-as-you-go requires adding a payment method in the API billing settings.
+OpenAI's billing-settings article says the ChatGPT platform and the API platform are separate, and related OpenAI help content repeats the same point: API usage is billed and managed separately, and moving to API pay-as-you-go requires adding a payment method in the API billing settings.
 That means ChatGPT Plus free trials, ChatGPT Plus itself, ChatGPT Pro, and similar consumer-plan offers do not automatically give you API credits.

 That distinction is operational, not semantic.
 A ChatGPT plan may still be useful if all you need is to test prompts in the UI or compare model behavior before you build anything.
 But it is the wrong contract if your actual goal is a server-side application with an API key, quotas, usage dashboards, and programmatic billing.